kkga/ter/docs/usage.md

   --debug     Verbose output and statistics (default: false)
 ```

+---

 ## Configuration

+Ter reads a JSON configuration file at `.ter/config.json` before building a
+site.

-Configuration options can be specified in `.ter/config.json` from the root
+Alternative location can be specified with with the `--config` CLI flag.
+If the
-directory or in any `json` file specified with `--config` flag when running Ter.

-If the file does not exist, an example configuration file is created before
-building.
+file does not exist, Ter will create it with default options on first build.

-### Options
+#### Options

 | Key           | Description                                                           |
 | ------------- | --------------------------------------------------------------------- |